High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

 Here and in what follows, unless specified otherwise, we often use the notation $\langle f \rangle:=\int_\Omega f$, tacitly assuming that functions defined only on $\OO$ are extended by zero to the whole $\O$.

-The following statement of weak (strong) stochastic two-scale resolvent convergence, which was proved in \cite{ChChV} in the case of bounded $S$, remains valid for $S=\R^d$ with exactly the same proof.
+The following statement of stochastic two-scale resolvent convergence (which we will refer to simply as ``resolvent convergence'' for brevity), which was proved in \cite{ChChV} in the case of bounded $S$, remains valid for $S=\R^d$ with exactly the same proof.
 (For the notion of weak (strong) stochastic two-scale convergence, denoted by $\wtwoscale (\stwoscale)$, we refer the reader to Appendix \ref{ap:probability}.) \begin{theorem} Under Assumption \ref{kirill100}, let $\lambda>0$ and suppose that $f^{\eps}$ is a bounded sequence in $L^2(S)$ such that $f^{\eps} \wtwoscale (\stwoscale) f\in L^2(S \times \Omega).$ Consider the sequence of solutions $u^\e$ to the resolvent problem

 Then for \ae $\omega \in \Omega$ one has $u^\e\wtwoscale (\stwoscale) u_0+u_1 \in V$, where $u_0+u_1$ is the solution to \eqref{zadnjerrr}. \end{theorem}